7 Best Affordable Condo Insurance Companies of 2026

 What type of personal property is included in coverage?

-If you can remove the items and take them to a new condo complex, that’s what is included.
-These are appliances, electronics, furniture, clothing, kitchen wares, jewelry, artwork, and other similar items.
+Suppose you can remove the items and take them to a new condo complex that is included.
+Appliances, electronics, furniture, clothing, kitchen wares, jewelry, artwork, and other similar items.

-Under the 2 types of personal property coverage, update the replacement cost value acronym to show-RC, not RCV
+Under the two types of personal property coverage, update the replacement cost value acronym to show RC, not RCV.

 Loss of Use